-Nebraska Black Maternal Health Initiative
+Nebraska Maternal Health Initiative

 IBBG is the first and only community-based organization to receive this Maternal Health Innovation award since the program’s inception!